jetpackdata/jpdforcaster/README.md

 ```

-## Some précision for current version
+## Some details on current version

-- We suppose inpout data without outlier as a pandas df with 2 columns ds and y
+- We suppose input data without outliers as a pandas df with 2 columns ds and y
 - We can use 2 models :
-  - Simple moving average with lag adjustment  (sma)
+  - Simple moving average with basic lag adjustment  ('sma')
-  - Prophet (stan model curve fitting)  (prophet)
+  - Prophet (stan model curve fitting)  ('prophet')

 > Basic usage :